|

 Please review the Emergency Orders and Advisory Announcements below in their entirety before heading out on your next fishing trip:

-- Emergency Order 3-KS-V-03-25 closes the Kuskokwim River drainage to sport fishing for king salmon.
+Emergency Order 3-KS-V-06-26 closes the Aniak River drainage to sport fishing for king salmon.

 ADF&G News

-Don’t forget to bring your 2025 sport fishing license.
-You may purchase your sport fishing license online at the ADF&G Online Store.
-Also, be sure to review Emergency Orders and the 2025 Northern Sport Fishing Regulations Summary Booklet for the area you are fishing before you head out.
+Don’t forget to bring your 2026 sport fishing license.
+You may purchase your sport fishing license at the ADF&G Online Store and print it off from the comfort of your home.
+Also, be sure to review Emergency Orders and the 2026 Northern Sport Fishing Regulations Summary Booklet for the area you are fishing before you head out.